Skip to main content

 • Slowly lower your hips as if you’re going to sit down.

-• Lightly touch the chair with your hips—don’t plop down!
+• Lightly touch the chair with your hips and don’t plop down with all your weight!

 • Push through your heels to stand back up.

-Tip: Keep your chest lifted and knees behind your toes throughout the movement.
+Tip: Keep your chest lifted and knees behind your toes throughout the exercise.

 Standing Calf Raises

-Calf raises improve ankle strength and balance, which helps reduce your risk of falls.
+Calf raises improve ankle strength and balance, so you can maintain your balance and prevent falls.

 How to do it: